MicrosoftDocs/defender-docs/defender-endpoint/ios-troubleshoot.md

 2. Users can use the following steps to send feedback if they are having sign in issues or the **Send Feedback** option is disabled (example GCC customers):

-   1. Sign out of MSDefender app (applicable when Send Feedback option is disabled).
+   1. Sign out of the MS Defender app (applicable when Send Feedback option is disabled).

    2. Select **Sign in with a different account**.